Jcassio-dev/API_films-ROCKETMOVIES/README.md

 ## Description
 Node project developed for the Stage 08 challenge of the Rocketseat bootcamp.

-It's the back-end for the web app created with React, for the front-end developed in Stage 09:
+It's the back-end for the web app created with Node, for the front-end developed in Stage 09:

 - https://github.com/Jcassio-dev/RocketMovies-FrontEnd